Cacti/plugin_servcheck/README.md

 Each tests return specific data:
 HTTP and HTTPS - returns webpage
-SMTP, SMTPS - connect to SMTP server and displays banner and EHLO/HELO or authentication result POP3, POP3S - try to login and display first unread message IMAP, IMAPS - try to login and display unread messages in inbox DNS, DOH - try to resolve A record and return answer LDAP and LDAPS - do searching in LDAP
+SMTP, SMTPS - connect to SMTP server and displays banner and EHLO/HELO or authentication result POP3, POP3S - try to server connection and eventually login and display first unread message IMAP, IMAPS - try to server connection and eventually  login and display unread messages in inbox DNS, DOH - try to resolve A record and return answer LDAP and LDAPS - do searching in LDAP
 FTP, FTPS, SFTP - try to login and return directory listing